 Benefits of Edible Landscaping

 Edible landscaping brings gardening and permaculture into the more public areas of the city dweller’s property.
-For your neighbors, your front yard is, in a very real way, a part of their space, too, and affects their enjoyment as well as their property values.
+For your neighbors, your front yard is, in a very real way, a part of their space, too, and it affects their enjoyment as well as their property values.
 Does this mean, however, that your front yard has be covered in lawn with one ornamental tree?
 In most cases, no, it doesn’t, and edible landscaping is a way to put that space to good use while delighting your neighbors.
-It is also a wonderful way to get to know your neighbors as you will not only be spending many hours in your front yard, but you will have a bounty of fresh food to share.
+It is also a wonderful way to get to know your neighbors, as you will not only be spending many hours in your front yard, but you will have a bounty of fresh food to share.

-When I first began to consider gardening in the front yard, the last thing I wanted was a bunch of rectangular raised bed boxes.
+When I first began to consider gardening in the front yard, the last thing I wanted was a bunch of rectangular raised-bed boxes.
 It didn’t sound appealing at all, so I began doing some research and found the seminal work on the subject, Rosalind Creasy’s Edible Landscaping.
 Discovering this book, more than anything, influenced my front yard landscaping.
 I cannot recommend it enough.
 This book showed me just how beautiful edible landscaping can be.